 (President International Carrom Federation)

-The Game of Carrom is amongst the world’s favorite indoor games today, enjoyed amongst friends and families worldwide.
+The Game of Carrom is amongst the world’s favourite indoor games today, enjoyed amongst friends and families worldwide.
 Similar to billiards, chess, marbles and other indoor games in different ways, it is easy to understand, fun to play, and suitable for children and adults alike.

 It is played on a wooden board with four pockets in the corners, 19 coins and one striker, to hit the coins with.
-All you need is a base, a few chairs and a couple of friends and you’re all set for begin the fun.
+All you need is a base, a few chairs and a couple of friends and you’re all set for beginning the fun.
 The aim of this game is to pocket all your pieces before your opponent by flicking your striker.
 But you have to watch out for penalties and the Red Queen.

-Despite being classified an indoor “board game”, it is quite unique in itself – neither like dice games such as Monopoly, nor like strategy games such as Chess.
+Despite being classified an indoor “board game”, it is quite unique in itself – neither like dice games such as Monopoly nor like strategy games such as Chess.
 In fact, it offers much more than both, it presents a combination of both physical and mental elements.